 I’m Not Crying, You’re Crying

-It’s sentimental to tear up on your wedding day, but don’t be afraid to hold back the Kim-K tears!
+It’s sentimental to tear up on your wedding day, and it can be both beautiful and meaningful to shed a single elegant tear as your eyes glisten with emotion.
 Supposedly, it’s good luck for the bride to cry on her wedding day as a crying bride means that she has shed all the tears she has and will not have any to shed during her marriage.
-If you plan on following through with this one, be sure to wear some waterproof mascara!
+If you plan on following through with this one, be sure to wear waterproof mascara!

-While most brides might think that having rain on the day of their wedding is a total bummer, a lot of people seem to believe that this is actually a good thing!
+While most brides might think that having rain on the day of their wedding is far from ideal, a lot of people believe that this is actually a good thing!
 It may seem that that’s all just to make the bride feel better about the situation, but in some cultures, wedding-day rain represents fertility, cleansing of the past, and unity!
 However, some say that the rain actually symbolizes the number of tears that the bride will cry during her marriage…

 Here Trips the Bride